uw-midsun/victini-core/location_service/README.md

 ### Build image

-Make sure you have docker daemon running and add your `DATABASE_URI` string as an environment variable in the Dockerfile.
+Make sure you have the docker daemon running and add your `DATABASE_URI` string as an environment variable in the `Dockerfile`.
 Make sure you're in the `location_service` directory and run:

 ```
 docker build . -t location_service